Albania opposition scents poll victory, urges PM to quit

 Since 1991, the impoverished country of 2.8 million people has never held an election deemed fully free and fair.

-The EU said the vote was a "crucial test" of Albania's progress towards the bloc, which will number 28 member states when Croatia joins on July 1.
+The EU said this vote was a "crucial test" of its progress towards the 27-nation bloc, which Croatia will join on July 1.

 Albania applied to come aboard four years ago but has not yet been made a candidate for membership due to concerns over the state of its democracy.

-The election was "substantive" and offered real choice, they said, but the atmosphere of mistrust between the Socialists and Democrats had "tainted the electoral environment and challenged the administration of the entire electoral process."

-A political row that left the Central Election Commission short-staffed and unable to certify the result had increased concerns about the vote.
+Fears were running high after a political row left the Central Election Commission short-staffed and unable to certify the result.